germangb/mini-fs/README.md

 }
 ```

----

-And that is all, Now you can mount this store and/or use it as part of a tuple.
+And that is all.
+Now you can mount `MyZip` and/or use it as part of a tuple.

 ## License